How To Make Conceptual Framework (With Examples and Templates)

 c.
 Using Concept Maps

-If you think the two models presented previously are not enough to summarize the concepts of your study, you may use a concept map for your visual diagram.
+If you think the two models presented previously are insufficient to summarize your study’s concepts, you may use a concept map for your visual diagram.

-A concept map is an effective visual diagram if you have multiple variables that affect one another.
+A concept map is a helpful visual diagram if multiple variables affect one another.
 Let’s say your research is about Coping with the Remote Learning System: Anxiety Levels of College Students.
 Presented below is the concept map for the research’s conceptual framework:

 5. Explain Your Conceptual Framework in Narrative Form

 Provide a brief explanation of your conceptual framework.
-State the important variables, their relationship, and the research outcome.
+State the essential variables, their relationship, and the research outcome.

 Using the same example about the relationship between organic fertilizer and the growth rate of the plant, we can come up with the following explanation to accompany the conceptual framework:

 Figure 1 shows the Conceptual Framework of the study.
-The quantity of the organic fertilizer used is the independent variable, while the growth of the plant is the research’s dependent variable.
+The quantity of the organic fertilizer used is the independent variable, while the plant’s growth is the research’s dependent variable.
 These two variables are directly related based on the research’s empirical evidence.

 Conceptual Framework in Quantitative Research